 Danone settled in Indonesia in 1998 by signing a strategic alliance with Aqua, an Indonesian brand of bottled water launched in 1973.
 With this partnership, the brand strengthened its market position becoming the largest producer of bottled mineral water in Indonesia.
 In 2005, Mizone was launched in Indonesia, as a roll-out of the Chinese success story.

 Danone implemented its Baby Nutrition division in Indonesia in 2007, with the acquisition of Numico and therefore of the brands Sari Husada (an Indonesian brand born in 1954) and PT NIS (launched in Indonesia in 1987 thanks to the import of products from Netherlands).
-With the launch of SGM in 1965, Sari Husada was a pioneer in the development and production of infant formula in Indonesia.
+With the launch of SGM in 1965, Sari Husada was a pioneer in the development and production of nutrition product in Indonesia.

-The Aqua brand in Indonesia is a true growth engine for Danone: it grew by +19% in 2014.
-To secure future growth, the Aqua team launched in Q4 2014 several campaigns targeting the young audience.
+The AQUA brand in Indonesia is a true growth engine for Danone: it market share grew by +48% in 2016.
+To secure future growth, the AQUA team launched several campaigns for the year of 2017 targeting the young audience.
 One fourth of the Indonesian population is indeed aged under 14 years old.
-The aim was thus to create a strong engagement with the Aqua brand from an early age on.
-The #AdaAQUA campaign, released in October and November 2014, was a platform to stimulate the on-the-go consumption.
+The aim was thus to create a strong engagement with the AQUA brand from an early age on.
+The #AdaAQUA campaign, released in January - May 2017, was a platform to stimulate the on-the-go consumption.
 Despite time constraints, it is very important to have a good hydration to keep our concentration and focus up throughout day.
 The #AdaAQUA campaign was broadcasted on TV, outdoor, in store and on digital.

 The images available in this section are provided as illustrations for the sole use of journalists with the aim of a communication link with Danone,and to the exclusion of any particular commercial use of such images.
 In case of non-compliance with this rule by the user, Danone is not in any way responsible.